AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

    ![](assets/setup-5.png)

-1. Follow the prompts and create a new application.
-It doesn't matter if it's a web application or a public client (mobile & desktop) application, but if you'd like specific examples for web applications or public client applications, check out our [quickstarts](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-overview).
+1. Follow the prompts and create an application.
+It doesn't matter if it's a web application or a public client (mobile & desktop) application, but if you'd like specific examples for web applications or public client applications, check out the [quickstarts](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-overview).
    a.
 Name is the application name and describes your application to end users.
    b.
 Under Supported account types, select Accounts in any organizational directory and personal Microsoft accounts.
    c.
 Provide the Redirect URI.
 For Web Applications, this is the base URL of your app where users can sign in.
 For example, `http://localhost:12345`.
-For public client (mobile & desktop), Azure AD uses it to return token responses.
+For public clients (mobile & desktop), Azure AD uses it to return token responses.
 Enter a value specific to your application.
 For example, `http://MyFirstAADApp`.

-1. Once you've completed registration, Azure AD will assign your application a unique client identifier (the Application ID).
+1. Once you've completed registration, Azure AD assigns your application a unique client identifier (the Application ID).
 You need this value in the next section, so copy it from the application page.

 1. To find your application in the Azure portal, click **[!UICONTROL App Registrations]**, then click **[!UICONTROL All Applications]**.
 Open your newly created application